Tuesday September 22nd, 2020

 Why offer free online yoga classes during a pandemic?

-3. And… Many people depend on being paid to teach yoga.
+Still, many people depend on being paid to teach yoga.
 If you can afford to take their classes and support them, I encourage you to do that.
-If you would like to have yoga sessions online with me and can afford to then make a donation to other yoga teachers, to a local food pantry, or to other efforts that support people in need, I encourage you to do that.
-And if what you could most use right now is some yoga sessions without any economic activity attached, please feel completely welcome to join me for free.
+But if what you could most use right now is some yoga sessions without any economic activity attached, please feel completely welcome to join me for free.
 So far I am still really fortunate to be making my living through my work with Dane County Comprehensive Community Services program, sharing one-on-one yoga sessions online with people on Medicaid.

-So: you’re completely welcome to participate in any or all of these community classes for free.
+So: you’re completely welcome to participate in any of the free community classes for free.
 If you’d like to make a donation, here are some good places where you could do that:

 MACH1 Health (street clinics for people in Madison without housing) at: http://machonehealth.org/donate/.